InfinitumForm/cf-geoplugin/readme.txt

 == Upgrade Notice ==

-= 7.8.8 =
+= 7.8.9 =
-* WordPress Geo Plugin: Fixed SQL error on the SEO redirection
+* Added new shortcodes for the VAT and EU control
+* Fixed API bugs
+* Fixed translations

 == Other Notes ==